BIOP/abba-documentation/docs/source/tutorial/2_registration.md

 If you have installed DeepSlice locally using [this guide](https://github.com/BIOP/ijl-utilities-wrappers), you can run DeepSlice directly in ABBA.
 The Windows installer usually configures everything for you.

-Check DeepSlice’s path by running `DeepSlice > DeepSlice setup...`:
+Check DeepSlice’s path by running `Edit > Configuration > Set DeepSlice Env Path`:

 ![ABBA DeepSlice setup](/assets/img/fiji_deepslice_setup.png)